juanpc2018/GTX-1050-Ti-Linux/README.md

 and libgl1 drivers: </br>
 ![image](https://github.com/user-attachments/assets/3d7409b7-8bb8-4433-8906-011468566e7e) </br>

+Problem is LibGl1 32-Bit drivers are Not 100% compatible with All Nvidia & Nouveau drivers, </br>
+and Nvidia drivers are Not compatible with All GPU's. </br>

-i've seen tropics-1.3 run flawless </br>
+i've seen tropics-1.3 run flawless. </br>
-The goal is to run Unigine Tropics-1.3 on modern hardware:  </br>
+The goal is to run Tropics-1.3 on modern hardware:  </br>
 x670e + 7600x </br>
 Z790 + 12100 / 12600 on Linux,  </br>